-Virtual WiFi
+Virtual Wi-Fi

-With Windows 7, you can connect your WiFi devices directly to your PC while you stay connected to the Internet.
-You can connect devices such as a wireless printer or camera no matter where you are, without needing an access point.
-This feature leverages the Wireless Device Experience to establish a secure connection between your WiFi-enabled wireless devices and your PC.
+With Windows 7, you can connect your Wi-Fi devices directly to your PC while you stay connected to the Internet.
+You can connect devices, such as a wireless printer or camera, no matter where you are, without needing an access point.
+You can establish a secure connection between your wireless-enabled devices and your PC.

 Storage Device Support

 Windows 7 supports advances in USB storage devices such as flash drives and external hard disks.
-It supports new standards (IEEE 1667) and a wider range of devices that enable new features such as password protection and certificate-based authentication.
+It supports new standards (IEEE 1667) and a wider range of devices that enable new features, such as password protection and certificate-based authentication.

 Blu-ray Disc Write Support

-Windows 7 computers that include a Blu-ray drive enable you to burn data files such as documents, photos, movies, music, video and other data files to Blu-ray discs.
+PCs running Windows 7 that include a Blu-ray drive enable you to burn data files such as documents, photos, movies, music, video and other data files to Blu-ray discs.
 (Watching movies on Blu-ray discs isn’t supported.)

 Fingerprint Readers & Logon

-Fingerprint scanners are now a common feature on mobile PCs and Windows 7 ensures they will work seamlessly and consistently.
-Now it’s easy for you to setup and start using your fingerprint reader, and logging on to Windows using your fingerprint will be more reliable across multiple hardware providers.
-You can manage all of the settings in the enrollment tool in Control Panel, where you can change the log-on behavior and manage the information that your PC stores about your fingerprint.
-You can also delete this information when you no longer need it or when you get a new computer.
+Fingerprint scanners are becoming more common, and Windows 7 ensures they will work seamlessly and consistently.
+It’s easy to setup and start using your fingerprint reader, and logging on to Windows using your fingerprint will be more reliable across multiple hardware providers.
+You can control all of the fingerprint reader settings so you can change how you log on to Windows 7 and manage the information that is stored about your fingerprint.
+You can also delete this information when you no longer need it or when you get a new PC.

 High Fidelity Media PC

-The Windows PC brings your media world together, whether you’re listening to music, watching TV and movies, playing games, or creating rich photo experiences.
-Windows 7 delivers the outstanding rich multi-media experience you expect, with many pleasant surprises when it comes to playing music, TV, games, and other rich media.
+Windows 7 brings your media world together, whether you’re listening to music, watching TV and movies, playing games, or creating rich photo experiences.
+Windows 7 delivers the outstanding multimedia experience you expect, with many pleasant surprises when it comes to playing music, TV, games, and other rich media:

 It’s easier to create a high-fidelity media experience in your home that gives you quick access to your music library and control over your TV programming.

-Crisp, clear audio turns your home into a concert-like experience, and Remote Media Access let’s you enjoy your music library even when you’re away from your PC.
-Windows 7 graphics enhancements makes the details in pictures and games pop on your screen, bringing photos and game experiences to life.
+Crisp, clear audio turns your home into a concert-like experience.

+Remote Media Access let’s you enjoy your music library even when you’re away from your PC.

+Graphics enhancements make the details in pictures and games pop on your screen, bringing photos and game experiences to brilliant life.

 Sharing all of this is easier, too, and you’ll really appreciate how the new Destination Menus give you quick access to all of these activities.

 Media Center

-Watching TV on your Windows computer gets even easier in Windows 7.
-You can watch analog and digital TV from satellite, cable or terrestrial broadcast, including premium channels previously available only with set-top boxes.
-In Media Center, you can easily browse through broadcast or broadband TV to find the shows, movies or videos you want to watch or record.
+Media Center is an integrated part of Windows 7, and with itwatching TV on your PC gets easier than ever before.
+You can watch analog and digital TV from satellite, cable, or terrestrial broadcasts, including premium channels previously available only with set-top boxes.
+In Media Center, you can easily browse through broadcast or broadband TV to find the shows, movies, or videos you want to watch or record.
 You can watch recorded TV shows on your PC or a big-screen TV, and easily synchronize them to a laptop or a portable device to enjoy them on the go.
-Windows Media Center is an integrated part of Windows 7.
-With touch-enabled controls, a streamlined user interface, all the latest codecs, and support for new content types and digital TV, it is the perfect tool to power a compelling media and entertainment center experience throughout your home.
+With touch-enabled controls, a streamlined user interface, all the latest codecs, and support for new content types and digital TV, it is the perfect way to power a compelling media and entertainment center experience throughout your home.

 Broadband TV